otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 The service responds with a "No Prekey-Ensembles on Storage Message" if there
-are no prekey ensembles's values on storage:
+are no Prekey Ensembles's values on storage:

 ```
   <message